 The Upper Colorado River Authority (UCRA) was created in 1935 to protect the watershed of

 Tom Green, Coke and other contiguous counties.
-Effective September 1, 2017, UCRA's
+UCRA's boundaries include Coke, Concho,

 Prior to the 1990's, UCRA served primarily as a lending institution for local municipalities

-seeking to make area water improvements.
+seeking to make infrastructure improvements.
 While this continues to be a function of the

-authority, UCRA has taken the lead role in the community by involvement and participation in
+Authority, UCRA has taken the lead role in the community through involvement and

-the Clean Rivers Program, EPA non-point source programming, special brush control projects,
+participation in the Clean Rivers Program, EPA non-point source programming, special brush

-bank stabilization efforts, storm water management, rural water supply and education and
+control projects, bank stabilization efforts, storm water management, rural water supply and

-outreach programming.
-Due to the success of these endeavors, the UCRA has moved to the
+education and outreach programming.
+Due to the success of these endeavors, the UCRA has

 The UCRA is in a building located in historic Old Town, adjacent to the north Concho River in San